 Services not covered by Medicare Not covered under any condition Covered only under specific conditions

-Acupuncture \checkmark
+Acupuncture √

 Covered for chronic low back pain

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Cosmetic surgery or procedures √ Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
-Custodial care is care provided in a nursing home, hospice, or other facility setting when you do not require skilled medical care or skilled nursing care. \checkmark Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
+Custodial care is care provided in a nursing home, hospice, or other facility setting when you do not require skilled medical care or skilled nursing care.
+Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.

 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Experimental medical and surgical procedures, equipment and medications.
-Experimental procedures and items are those items and procedures determined by our plan and Original Medicare to not be generally accepted by the medical community. √ May be covered by Original Medicare under a Medicare-approved clinical research study or by our plan.
+Experimental procedures and items are those items and procedures determined by our plan and Original Medicare to not be generally accepted by the medical community.
+May be covered by Original Medicare under a Medicare-approved clinical research study or by our plan.
 (See Chapter 3, Section 5 for more information on clinical research studies.)
-Fees charged for care by your immediate relatives or members of your household. \checkmark Full-time nursing care in your home. \checkmark Home-delivered meals \checkmark Homemaker services include basic household assistance, including light housekeeping or light meal preparation. \checkmark Naturopath services (uses natural or alternative treatments). \checkmark
+Fees charged for care by your immediate relatives or members of your household. √ Full-time nursing care in your home.
+V Home-delivered meals Homemaker services include basic household assistance, including light housekeeping or light meal preparation. √ Naturopath services (uses natural or alternative treatments). √

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Orthopedic shoes \checkmark If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
-Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. \checkmark Private room in a hospital. \checkmark Covered only when medically necessary.
-Radial keratotomy, LASIK surgery, and other low vision aids. \checkmark Reversal of sterilization procedures and or non-prescription contraceptive supplies. \checkmark Services considered not reasonable and necessary, according to the standards of Original Medicare \checkmark
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Orthopedic shoes $\sqrt{}$ If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
+Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. √ Private room in a hospital.
+V Covered only when medically necessary.
+Radial keratotomy, LASIK surgery, and other low vision aids.
+Reversal of sterilization procedures and or non-prescription contraceptive supplies. √ Routine chiropractic care √ Manual manipulation of the spine to correct a subluxation is covered.

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Supportive devices for the feet √ Orthopedic or therapeutic shoes for people with diabetic foot disease.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine foot care √ Some limited coverage provided according to Medicare guidelines, e.g., if you have diabetes.
+Services considered not reasonable and necessary, according to the standards of Original Medicare √ Supportive devices for the feet √ Orthopedic or therapeutic shoes for people with diabetic foot disease.